3 Board of Directors

 - support of strategically important projects.

-The Strategy Committee met in 2018 for a two-day strategy workshop with the entire Group Executive Board and other members of the management.
-One regular meeting was postponed to January 2019.
-All committee members attended the strategy workshop.
-In 2018, no external consultants were present at the committee meetings.
+The Strategy Committee met in 2019 for three regular meetings of three to four hours, of which one was held abroad.
+All committee members attended the meetings.
+In 2019, no external consultants were present at the committee meetings.

 Allocation of authority